devansh08/remembuf.nvim/README.md

 # remembuf.nvim

-Simple plugin to remember the sizes of combinations of splits/windows in a tab page and restore them.
+Simple plugin to remember the sizes splits/windows layouts in a tab page and restore them.
-This should help avoiding resetting of split sizes when new/existing splits are opened/closed respectively (e.g.: Opening nvim-tree etc.).
+This should help avoid resetting of split sizes when new/existing splits are opened/closed (e.g.: Opening nvim-tree etc.).

 ## Installation